 The references section lists all available reference manuals.

 The "Core contribution guide" contains information for creating core patches:

 But contributions aren't just about writing patches.
-You can contribute in numerous other ways, including
+Contributions happen in numerous other ways, including

 You are welcome to click on the "Edit on GitHub" button on any page to propose a change in the official documentation whenever you see something that you think can be improved.

-- How to Contribute to Official Documentation explains the workflow for contributing.
+Contribute to the TYPO3 documentation explains the workflow for contributing.

 The documentation is edited in text files using reStructuredText syntax.
 Use the Cheat sheet: reST & Sphinx to lookup most commonly used directives.

 General conventions can be found in Documentation content style guide